rpapallas/illustrate.nvim/README.md

 plugin.
 Also open to feedback and requests for new features, if you open a GitHub issue.

+## Features

+- [ ] Telescope to show preview of svg files.
+- [ ] Allow opening of a figure under cursor (or while cursor within a figure environment).

 ## Other notes

 * This plugin is inspired from [this](https://github.com/gillescastel/inkscape-figures) Python project from [Gilles Castel](https://github.com/gillescastel) and his excellent blog post [here](https://castel.dev/post/lecture-notes-2/), but extended to support Adobe Illustrator on top of Inkscape and be a native lua plugin for neovim.